GENERAL MORPHOLOGY

 The content of the GENERAL MORPHOLOGY course includes the following major items:

-C. The content of the laboratory practice together with the relevant practical & clinical skills the students need to learn/acquire per exercise.
+C. The content of the laboratory practice, together with the relevant practical & clinical skills that the students need to learn/acquire per exercise.

 A.Content of Lectures and relevant clinical insights